-Are you looking for a delicious, decadent and healthy treat for Mother's Day?
-Forget the store-bought box of chocolates.
+Are you looking for a delicious, decadent, and super healthy treat for Mother's Day?
+Forget the store-bought chocolates.
 These antioxidant-rich cacao truffles are exactly what you need!
 They are easy to make, require no baking (just a bit of blending), and contain only a few simple, plant-based ingredients.
-No gluten, no dairy, and certainly no added preservatives.
+No gluten, no dairy, and certainly no refined sugar.
 Yet, they taste absolutely delish.
 Don’t believe it?
 Give this recipe a try.

 Raw, unprocessed cacao is a great natural source of dietary fiber and essential minerals like magnesium, calcium, and iron.
 Cacao contains a neurotransmitter called theobromine, a mild stimulant sometimes used as a treatment for depression.
 It can also help reduce stress and induce positive effects on mood by balancing the production of the feel-good hormones serotonin and dopamine.

-Have fun with this recipe and please remember to leave a comment below and let me know how you liked this recipe.
+Have fun with the recipe and please leave a comment below to share your feedback.

 Happy Mother's Day ♥